peiche/ankur/readme.md

 # Ankur Block Theme

-Ankur is a block theme for WordPress.
+Ankur is a WordPress block theme with support for color variations and custom patterns.
 It's named after a Sanskrit word which means "flower," imagery often used to depict a new beginning.
 At the same time, an anchor (because I love wordplay) symbolizes stability and confidence.
 With Ankur as the fully customizable starting point, whether as a brand new site or revamping an existing one, you can tell your story with clean typography and bold colors.

 ## Style Variants